Virtual Tour Outhouse

 The interior walls are rough-cut ashlar stone, which are dressed at the windows.
 There is evidence that the interior was meant to be enclosed with either wood or wood, lathe, and plaster.
 The outhouse even has curtains in the windows for that added element of privacy.

-An outhouse was necessary, as this was before indoor plumbing.
+An outhouse was necessary, as this predated indoor plumbing here on the prairie.
 The only thing that saved someone from a trip to the outhouse on a cold, snowy night was the chamber pot.
 There are many names for these little helpers, such as "Thunder Buckets", "Rumble Pots", etc.

 Like all of Mr. Jones' buildings, the outhouse was no exception.
 Inside you will find three seats; two adults and one childs.
 The purpose being biodegradability.
 On the adult side as one area filled, lime was used to break down solids.
 Meanwhile, the other opening would be utilized until the waste was dissolved.